Markram71/Bitwig-Performance-Twister/docs/README.md

 ## Implementation Notes
 * **Modes and Banks:** Although the Midi Performance Twister (this script) has six modes, the Midi Fighter Twister (the hardware device) has only four banks.
 The modes which are associated to the left side buttons (mixer mode, EQ mode, global mode) are mapped to the first bank of the hardware device.
 The channel strip mode is mapped to bank two.
 The device mode is mapped to bank three.
 The user assignable mode on bank four.
 This is also the bank that you can freely assign to your liking.
 Changing any parameter on banks one to three of the hardware device will cause this script to malfunction.
-* Unfortunately, the color palette of the LED lights below the encoders of the Midi Fighter is limited. _Bitwig Performance Twister_ uses the approximation of [Twister Sister](...) by Dan Smith.
+* Unfortunately, the color palette of the LED lights below the encoders of the Midi Fighter is limited.
 * Unfortunately I could not test this script on Windows or Linux.
 Please help to test it and make it available to these communities, as well.

 ## Known Bugs